techidaily/site-snapchat-videos/source/_posts/enabling-screenshots-and-recordings-of-snaps-for-2024.md

 ## Discover 15 Superior Snap Strategies

-Snapchat is the 12th most popular social platform, with over [347 million daily active](https://www.statista.com/statistics/545967/snapchat-app-dau/)users, a [market cap of $17.13B](https://www.gobankingrates.com/money/business/how-much-is-snapchat-worth/), and a [net worth of $1.07B](https://www.gobankingrates.com/money/business/how-much-is-snapchat-worth/).
+Snapchat is the 12th most popular social platform, with over [347 million daily active](https://www.statista.com/statistics/545967/snapchat-app-dau/) users, a [market cap of $17.13B](https://www.gobankingrates.com/money/business/how-much-is-snapchat-worth/), and a [net worth of $1.07B](https://www.gobankingrates.com/money/business/how-much-is-snapchat-worth/).
 The platform is incredibly engaging with the great potential, and providing opportunies for both individual and business.

 However, how to make your Snaps stand out and make sure your Snaps and Snapchat videos are seen by as many audiences as possible and are interesting enough to hold their attention?